nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The financial consultant enters invalid transaction details or an invalid client index.
     * 2a1.
 Clientell shows an error message.
     * Use case ends.
 * 2c.
-The financial consultant inputs an amount that is too large to be handled.
+The financial consultant inputs an amount that is beyond the range that can be handled by Clientell.
     * 2c1.
 Clientell shows an error message.
     * Use case ends.